 Rather than succumbing to the slow, online retailers can fight the saturation by offering newer and more modern tech to win back customers.
 This could be as simple as updating your site you to the latest ecommerce design trends of 2019, or something even more likely to blow customers’ socks off like augmented reality.

-Editor’s Note: This blog post was updated in October 2018 to reflect more accurate and relevant information.
+Editor’s Note: This blog post was originally published July 2014 and was updated in July 2019 to reflect more accurate and relevant information.